 How often do you eat homemade meals made from whole foods?

-You can do it too!
 The suggestions below are a few of the uncountable ways that a couple of hours of prep can set you up to make healthy eating choices;

 Wash all of your vegetables before proceeding.
 Chop into very small pieces (smaller than your pinky fingernail) 1/2 head of cabbage, 4 kale leaves, 2 carrots, 4 radishes, and 1 broccoli floret.
 Store this chop in a gallon container or ziplock bag with a paper towel to absorb the moisture and keep the veggies fresh for longer.
 Add 1/2 to 1 cup to every savory dish you eat.

 Fill a reusable bottle with water, then add aromatics to make it a delicious treat.
-I refrigerate 2 (32 ounce) bottles in the evening to enjoy the next day.
+Refrigerate 2 (32 ounce) bottles in the evening to enjoy the next day.
 1 (3 inch) slice of cucumber and a wedge of lemon always tastes great, but anything goes.
 Strawberries, mint leaves, any type of citrus, ginger root… really, you can make this your own.
 Drink your water within 1-2 days, to ensure the freshest flavor.

-- Have frozen bone broth on hand for instant gratification.
-Bone broth is a great ingredient to get to know better when embarking on healthy eating initiatives.
-Its versatility is made apparent by the fact that it can be enjoyed as a savory beverage all on its own, or it can play a supporting role turning pan drippings into amazing sauces, and adding flavorful low-fat/high protein moisture to sautees, casseroles, and stews.
-The beauty of stocking high quality frozen broth in your home is that it can be added to almost any savory dish with great results.
-The best part is, you can enjoy it knowing that you’ll feel good after indulging your broth craving.
+Taking Stock Bone Broths are a great addition to healthy eating initiatives.
+Their versatility is made apparent by the fact that they can be enjoyed as a savory beverage or they can play a supporting role adding flavorful low-fat/high protein moisture to sautees, casseroles, and stews.
+The beauty of Taking Stock Bone Broths is that they can be added to almost any savory dish with great results.
+The best part is, you can enjoy them knowing that you’ll feel good after indulging your broth craving.
 What could be better than that?